vmware-archive/vmware-vcenter/docs/vc_vm_ovf_readme.md

 # --------------------------------------------------------------------------
   Refer to examples in the tests directory.

-   A user can provide the inputs in the data.pp, and apply the vc_migratevm.pp for various operations, for example:
+   A user can provide the inputs in the data.pp, and apply the vc_vm_ovf.pp for various operations, for example:
    # puppet apply vc_vm_ovf.pp

 #-------------------------------------------------------------------------------------------------------------------------